Cosmo-Tech/cosmotech-api-csharp-client/docs/DatasetApi.md

             try
             {
-                // Run a query on a graph instance and return the result as a json string result = apiInstance.TwingraphQuery(organizationId, datasetId, datasetTwinGraphQuery);
+                // Return the result of a query made on the graph instance as a json string result = apiInstance.TwingraphQuery(organizationId, datasetId, datasetTwinGraphQuery);
                 Debug.WriteLine(result);
             }